 But Willie, already an alcoholic, had recently succumbed to the opium dens of Chinatown in Vancouver.
 The family valuables were going and unsavoury characters visited the home.
 Isabella, a staunch Presbyterian, was horrified when she heard.
 She couldn't, she wouldn't support him any longer.

 Annie has to think fast.
-When she hears of an opportunity to own a large parcel of land with beachfront and a pretty cove on remote Vancouver Island, she is convinced she's found the answer.
-But Annie needs Isabella's help to start anew.
+What can she do to save her family?
+And then a chance meeting with a young native woman changes everything.
+Matilda Mark tells Annie of an opportunity to own a large parcel of land with beachfront and a pretty cove on the remote northwest coast of Vancouver Island.
+Annie is convinced she's found the answer to their troubles.
+But she needs Isabella's help to start anew.

 Everybody sees that remote Refuge Cove may be the last chance to save the Rae-Arthur brood.

 Inspired by a true story.
-In development as a series for television.
+In development as a series for television with the Canadian Broadcasting Corporation.

 Annie's World, A Sketch by Bruce Alcock

-Developed with assistance from Canada Media Fund and the Newfoundland and Labrador Film Development Corporation
+Developed with the participation of the Canadian Broadcasting Corporation and with assistance from the Canada Media Fund and the Newfoundland and Labrador Film Development Corporation